 As part of the modernisation project, a number of Banque de France sites will stop receiving and distributing euro coins.
-In order to minimise the impact on cash-in-transit firms, the Bank is giving them the option of opening local auxiliary coin depositories, and will provide them with access to a stock of coins held at one of its vaults.
+Since 2014, in order to minimise the impact on cash-in-transit companies, the Bank has given them the option of opening local auxiliary coin depositories, by providing them with access to a stock of coins held at one of its vaults.
 Firms using this service will have to sign a contract, and the stock will remain the property of the Banque de France; coins will be replenished, removed and monitored by the Bank.

-Cash-in-transit firms that are unwilling or unable to open an auxiliary depository will be able to obtain or deposit coins at another Banque de France cash centre.
+Cash-in-transit companies that are unwilling or unable to open an auxiliary depository will be able to obtain or deposit coins at another Banque de France cash centre.

 The GS1 system sets standard identifiers for products (notably barcodes) and standard message formats for the exchange of electronic data.In the cash industry, GS1 barcodes are used to identify packages of coins and banknotes (as with consumer goods), while GS1 messages are used to exchange information with other cash cycle participants (notably cash-in-transit firms, our main clients).
 Studies are currently underway into how to ensure the end-to-end traceability of certain categories of banknote (e.g. notes suspected of being counterfeit).
 In addition, GS1 France recently set up a French cash community to encourage the use of shared standards at all levels of the industry, right up to the major retailers.The Banque de France uses GS1 standards extensively: as well as using them in its external processes, the Bank has also adopted GS1 message formats for its internal process software.Outside France, GS1 standards have been adopted by the central banks of Germany, Italy, Spain, Slovenia and Greece.
 Other central banks may adopt them in the short or medium term.